DanielMelo404/ae-nlb-2021-copy/README.md

 This is a fork of [neural-data-transformers](https://github.com/snel-repo/neural-data-transformers), which was the basis for the winning submissions.

+For details on the approach we took to the challenge, please see [Our Approach](approach.md).

 ### AE Contributors
 * Darin Erat Sleiter [@dsleiter](https://github.com/dsleiter)
 * Joshua Schoenfield [@joshuaAtAE](https://github.com/joshuaAtAE)